 “I think I could manage better some days than somebody does,” Scott told 9 On Your Side, alluding to Reds manager Dusty Baker.
 “When a guy’s on first base and three outs later, he’s still on first base, there is something wrong."

 Although Scott’s baseball career ended quickly, other successes awaited her.

 She went to college in Austria in a student exchange program, where she picked up an interest in woodcarving.
 When she returned, she graduated from the University of Kentucky.

 “I guess my second profession was 32 years in medicine,” she told “Kentucky Life.”
 “I was a medical technologist and I did some cancer research, which was very scarce back then.
 Then I trained horses for 13 years and trained dogs for three years.”

 That’s when she turned to her artistic side and took up woodcarving.

-Her home is filled with carvings of animals, and she carves ornaments to give to children at hospitals
+Her home is filled with carvings of animals, and she carves ornaments to give to children at hospitals and schools.